I helped these authors, can I help you?

 I’ll help you move rapidly to define your book idea and find a title and subtitle that positions your book perfectly.
 Deliverable includes one-page book treatment.

-“Josh helped me take a big complex idea and simplify into one document that provided a kind of North Star in the writing process.
+“Josh helped me take a big complex idea and simplify it into one document that provided a kind of North Star in the writing process.
 He provided the steady hand I needed to go from excited but frenetic to focused and prolific.”

 — Jay Acunzo, author,